 J-1 holders need to wait until after their orientation.
-This is to allow time for either the GME office or ECFMG to validate their SEVIS record.
 It is advised that you not apply until your SEVIS record has been validated.
 If you apply before the validation, the Social Security Administration will not be able to verify your J-1 status.
 This will cause further delays in processing your application.